hawk198723/hawk198723/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)]((https://www.linkedin.com/in/jason-x-wang/))
 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:wang.x.jason@gmail.com)

-Welcome to my Github!
-I am Jasno and I am a full stack Developer.
-I love coding, blockchain, and basketball
+Welcome to my GitHub!
+I'm Jasno, a full-stack developer with a passion for coding, blockchain, and basketball.

-#### 🌱 Things I am Working/Learing on:
+#### 🌱 Currently, I'm focused on:
-- Make small projects for my portfolio
+- Creating small projects to enhance my portfolio
-- Java Spring
+- Learning Java Spring framework

-#### :muscle: Things I am challenging myself with:
+#### :muscle: I'm challenging myself to:
-- push some codes to github every day
-- push myself a little bit more
+- Commit code to GitHub on a daily basis
+- Continuously push my limits and strive for personal growth

+Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration ideas!

 #### :computer: Programming languages and tools: